torch/torch7/doc/tensor.md

 <a name="torch.Tensor.nonzero"/>
 ### [LongTensor] nonzero(tensor)

-Finds and returns a `LongTensor` corresponding to the *subcript* indices of all non-zero elements in `tensor`.
+Finds and returns a `LongTensor` corresponding to the *subscript* indices of all non-zero elements in `tensor`.

 Note that torch uses the first argument on dispatch to determine the return